appelmar/gdalcubes/README.md

 ```

 # Docker
 The package includes a Dockerfile that runs [RStudio Server](https://www.rstudio.com/products/rstudio-server/) with the gdalcubes R package.
-Use the following commands to run a
-container which is than accessible from a browser at http://localhost:8787 with user `rstudio` and password `rstudio`.
+Use the following commands to run a container that becomes accessible from a browser at http://localhost:8787 (user `rstudio`, password `rstudio`).

 ```
 docker build -t appelmar/gdalcubes_demo .